-Because several nerve roots intertwine within the plexus (Fig. 1: Plexuses.), the symptom pattern does not fit the distribution of individual roots or nerves.
+Because several nerve roots intertwine within the plexus (see Figure: Plexuses.), the symptom pattern does not fit the distribution of individual roots or nerves.
 Disorders of the rostral brachial plexus affect the shoulders, those of the caudal brachial plexus affect the hands, and those of the lumbosacral plexus affect the legs.

 Plexus disorders (plexopathies) are usually due to physical compression or injury.
 In infants, traction during birth may cause plexopathy.
 In adults, the cause is usually trauma (typically, for the brachial plexus, a fall that forces the head away from the shoulder) or invasion by metastatic cancer (typically, breast or lung cancer for the brachial plexus and intestinal or GU tumors for the lumbosacral plexus).
 In patients receiving anticoagulants, a hematoma may compress the lumbosacral plexus.
 Neurofibromatosis (see Neurofibromatosis) occasionally involves a plexus.
 Other causes include postradiation fibrosis (eg, after radiation therapy for breast cancer) and diabetes.

 Acute brachial neuritis (neuralgic amyotrophy, Parsonage-Turner syndrome) occurs primarily in men and typically in young adults, although it can occur at any age.
 Cause is unknown, but viral or immunologic inflammatory processes are suspected.

 Manifestations include extremity pain and motor or sensory deficits that do not correspond to an isolated nerve root or peripheral nerve distribution.